Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Yes.

-Um, because a lot of things sort of radiate out from the FBI.
+Because a lot of things sort of radiate out from the FBI.

-Wasn't wasn't the 100.
+Wasn't the 100?

-I th something like that, yeah.
+Something like that, yeah.

-It's not in the constitution, obviously.
+It's not in the Constitution, obviously.

 No, right.

-They've got so many of these things, it's not just API, is it?
+They've got so many of these things.

-You've got the NSA and all you've got loads of these things for the previous regime.
+You've got loads of these things for the previous regime.

-What a truly sort of dangerous thing, an unconstitutional thing, I think.
+What a truly sort of dangerous thing.

-I said that once before on here, and m nearly all the comments were like, yeah, like from Americans.
+I said that once before on here, and nearly all the comments were like, yeah, like from Americans.

 It was like, yeah, we hate the FBI.